 Enjoy finding ways to wear this beauty.
 This would be a lovely handmade gift to give someone too.

 Measured from the center of the wingspan to the tip this is 30 inches long.
 The width is 75 inches wide.

 The Slate Divide 03 Rainbow Wrapsody from Yarn Bee 1 yarn cake/skein or 918 yards.
 I purchased this at Hobby Lobby.
 However, if you do not have one close to you or are not able to get this particular yarn.
 Any super fine number 1 or 2 will work just wonderfully with this crochet pattern.
+This Hobbi Yarn would work nicely.
 It’s a Wrap would work well too.